Sandra Tsing Loh: Life and career

 Loh is the author of several books, including the semi-autobiographical A Year in Van Nuys.
 She has also written reviews of books about parenting, feminism, and several other topics for The Atlantic, where she is a regular contributor.
 Loh appeared in yet another one-woman show, "Mother on Fire," at the 24th Street Theatre in Los Angeles between October 2005 and March 2006.
 She made a brief cameo appearance in the 2006 film Unaccompanied Minors.
 She is featured in the book Part Asian, 100% Hapa by artist Kip Fulbeck.

 In reviewing Loh's 2008 book Mother on Fire for the New York Times Sunday Book Review, Pamela Paul wrote that she "was in awe of [Loh's] quippy brilliance" and that Loh's writing ability "is no less than a feat of genius".

 Loh wrote about her divorce in a 2009 article for The Atlantic, where she has been a contributing writer for several years, focusing mostly on parenting and family issues.
 She explained at the time that, as a parent and full-time writer, "I did not have the strength to 'work on' falling in love again in our marriage."
 She also admitted to cheating on her husband.

 Loh's essay, "The Bitch Is Back," which first appeared in The Atlantic, was selected a Best American Essay for the 2012 edition of the Best American Essays series.

 In 2014, Loh published The Madwoman in the Volvo: My Year of Raging Hormones, and was profiled in The New York Times.
 Loh adapted The Madwoman in the Volvo into a play for South Coast Repertory Theater.

-She was the invited commencement speaker at Caltech in 2005, at UC Irvine in 2014. and the University of Michigan–Flint in 2015.
+She was the invited commencement speaker at Caltech in 2005, at UC Irvine in 2014, and the University of Michigan–Flint in 2015.

+In 2013, Loh received an appointment as an Associate Adjunct Professor in the Claire Trevor School of the Arts at the University of California, Irvine, in which she teaches courses in drama and also science communication.
+She has since left UC Irvine at an unknown time prior to 2017.